MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample2.md

 ## Summary
 * Profiling allows you to inspect the behavior of modules and networks including CPU and memory consumption.
-* Field value changes in the entire network are also shown.
+* Field value changes can be observed in the Profiler's *Fields* tab.